johnnietse/linkedin-connection-automation-tool/README.md

   - Pending button (1 variation)

 2. Set up credentials:
-- Create .env file with your LinkedIn credentials:
+- Create .env file with your LinkedIn credentials (This feature no longer exists as Linkedin can track that you are logging in with an automation program):
 ```bash
 LINKEDIN_EMAIL="your@email.com"
 LINKEDIN_PASSWORD="yourpassword"